Kigs-framework/kigs/libs/cross_platform/zstd/lib/README.md

   only one or the other of two decompression implementations.
 The smallest binary is achieved by using `HUF_FORCE_DECOMPRESS_X1` and `ZSTD_FORCE_DECOMPRESS_SEQUENCES_SHORT` (implied by `ZSTD_LIB_MINIFY`).

+  On the compressor side, Zstd's compression levels map to several internal strategies.
+In environments where the higher compression levels aren't used, it is possible to exclude all but the fastest strategy with `ZSTD_LIB_EXCLUDE_COMPRESSORS_DFAST_AND_UP=1`.
+(Note that this will change the behavior of the default compression level.)
+Or if you want to retain the default compressor as well, you can set `ZSTD_LIB_EXCLUDE_COMPRESSORS_GREEDY_AND_UP=1`, at the cost of an additional ~20KB or so.

   For squeezing the last ounce of size out, you can also define `ZSTD_NO_INLINE`, which disables inlining, and `ZSTD_STRIP_ERROR_STRINGS`,